GLiNER2-PII: Open Source Privacy Filtering with PII Detection

 Data generation

 The central challenge in training PII models is that the data you need is exactly the data you cannot freely collect, share, or annotate.
 Real PII is sensitive by definition, and the datasets that do exist publicly are either too small, too narrow in scope, or already used as training data by other models, making honest evaluation difficult.
-We addressed this using Pioneer's constraint-driven synthetic data generation pipeline, which takes a label schema and a natural language description of the target task and produces diverse, fully annotated training examples without ever touching real personal data.
+We addressed this with Pioneer's constraint-driven synthetic data generation pipeline, which takes a label schema and a natural language description of the target task and produces diverse, fully annotated training examples without ever touching real personal data, making it one of the most effective approaches for building PII detection models on sensitive domains.

 The pipeline takes two inputs: the list of 42 entity types and a natural language description of the task.
 From these, it builds a set of rules that control what each generated example looks like.
 Some rules are structural, ensuring that each example contains a specific mix of entity types and that coverage across the full label set is balanced.
 Others control variety, specifying things like document format, language, and writing style.
 For each example, a subset of these rules is sampled and used to prompt multiple large language models, which produce the text along with annotations.
 This process generated 4,910 examples spanning seven languages and a wide range of document formats, from chat logs and support tickets to invoices and medical records.